About our podcast

 You can read or listen to past episodes here.

-Each spring, we assemble a team of student reporters to produce the latest season of the News Decoder Podcast.
+Each year, we assemble a team of student reporters to produce the latest season of the News Decoder Podcast.
 If you’re interested in getting involved, read on:

 Who can apply?

 You!
 All students at our partner schools are eligible to apply.
-Applicants will be asked to submit responses to the following questions:
+We explain how to apply below.

 What will I do?